 3. Shopping for Kids

-The Kids Market, at 1496 Cartwright St., is the number one stop for kids gifts and craft supplies.
+The Kids Market, at 1496 Cartwright St., is the number one stop for children's gifts and craft supplies.
 The sprawling market includes toy shops like Kaboodles, Camelot Kids, and Granville Island Toy Company.
-There are specialty shops too, like Clownin' Around Magic, Kites & Puppets, and Remote Control World (all being pretty self-explanatory).
+There are specialty shops too, like Clownin' Around Magic, Kites & Puppets, and Skyline Remote Control Toys (all being pretty self-explanatory).
 You can even get pretty paper for writing a letter at I'm Impressed Paper Arts, and then mail it off at the on-site post office.

 4. Arts, Crafts, Fashion, and Eclectic Items

-Granville Island offers individual items galore.
-Besides the studios and galleries on the island, there are small boutiques that stock more goodies from local designers and quality producers.
+Granville Island offers unique items galore.
+Besides the studios and galleries on the island, there are small boutiques that stock goodies from local designers and quality producers.

-The best way to find a unique treasure is by wandering along Railspur Alley, through the Net Loft, or down the alleys off Duranleau Street to see what you can find.
+The best way to find an uncommon treasure is by wandering along Railspur Alley, through the Net Loft, or down the alleys off Duranleau Street to see what you can find.
 But to help you get started, here are a few long-time favorites by location.

 - Alarte Silks, 1369 Railspur Alley, 778-370-4304